Aditya-upadhyay/File_server/README.md

 <b>python file_server.py directory/to/share/on/local/network PORT</b>

 <b>About:</b><br/>
-You can share you directories on local network and so that people can download , search, and upload (soon to come) files.
+You can share yor directories on local network, so that people can download , search, and upload (soon to come) files from/on/to your computer.

 <b>Requirements</b><br/>
 Python<br/>